-On June 2, 2016, the Company entered into a Credit Agreement (the "Perceptive Debt") with Perceptive Credit Opportunities Fund L.P. and PCOF Phoenix II Fund L.P. (collectively, the "Lenders").
-The total credit facility is for \$15.0 million consisting of Tranche A and Tranche B term loans for \$7.5 million each.
-The Tranche A term loan was made available to the Company on June 2, 2016, with total net proceeds received of \$6,953, which excludes other administrative costs, on the transaction date.
-The Company will be eligible for the Tranche B term loan when it has achieved specific milestones relating to its clinical trials and future collaboration agreements.
+On June 2, 2016, the Company entered into a Credit Agreement (the "Perceptive Debt") with Perceptive Credit Opportunities Fund L.P. and PCOF Phoenix II Fund L.P. (collectively, the "Perceptive").
+The total credit facility was for \$15.0 million consisting of Tranche A and Tranche B term loans for \$7.5 million each.
+The Tranche A term loan was made available to the Company on June 2, 2016, with total net proceeds received of \$6,953, after deducting commissions legal and other administrative costs.

-The interest rate on the Tranche A term loan is LIBOR plus an applicable margin of 10% per annum with LIBOR to be a minimum of 1%.
-On December 31, 2016, the applicable interest rate was 11%.
-The Company will pay monthly interest payments only, up until June 2, 2018, after which monthly principal payments of \$225 will also commence.
-The remaining outstanding principal balance will be paid on June 2, 2020.
-The Company may settle the loan earlier, subject to certain penalty payments.
-Amounts borrowed under the Tranche A or Trance B term loans and subsequently repaid or prepaid may not be reborrowed.
+The interest rate on the Tranche A term loan was LIBOR plus an applicable margin of 10% per annum with LIBOR to be a minimum of 1% with monthly interest payments. \$225 monthly principal payments were scheduled to commence on June 2, 2018, with the remaining outstanding principal balance to be paid on June 2, 2020.
+Under the Credit Agreement, the Company had the option to settle the loan earlier, subject to certain early payment premiums.

-On June 2, 2016, pursuant to the terms of the Perceptive Debt, the Company also issued Warrant Certificates which entitled Perceptive Credit Opportunities Fund, L.P. to purchase up to 295,009 redeemable convertible Class A preferred shares of the Company at an exercise price of \$11.69 per share, with an expiry term of five years.
-These warrants are classified as liabilities and recorded at their estimated fair value as they contain a down-round provision and because the shares underlying the warrants may obligate the Company to transfer assets to the holders at a future date under certain circumstances, such as a deemed liquidation event.
+On June 2, 2016, pursuant to the terms of the Perceptive Debt, the Company also issued Warrant Certificates which entitled Perceptive Credit Opportunities Fund, L.P. to purchase up to 295,009 Redeemable Convertible Class A Preferred Shares of the Company at an exercise price of \$11.69 per share, with an expiry term of five years (the "Perceptive Warrants").
+These warrants were classified as liabilities and were recorded at their estimated fair value as they contained a down-round provision and because the shares underlying the warrants could have obligated the Company to transfer assets to the holders at a future date under certain circumstances, such as a deemed liquidation event.
 Changes in fair value are recorded in the consolidated statements of loss and comprehensive loss.
-At the completion of an initial public offering, all redeemable convertible Class A preferred share warrants will be converted into common share warrants (note 12c).

 The warrants were initially recorded at their fair value at issuance of \$3,266 and the residual balance of the original principal, \$4,234, has been recorded as long-term debt.
-The long-term debt will be accreted to its face value of \$7,500 over the four-year term of the Perceptive Debt.
-On August 3, 2016, the Warrant Certificates were assigned to Perceptive Credit Holdings, LP, an affiliate of the Lenders.
+The long-term debt was being accreted to its face value of \$7,500 over the four-year term of the Perceptive Debt.
+On August 3, 2016, the Warrant Certificates were assigned to Perceptive Credit Holdings, LP, an affiliate of Perceptive.